AmineDjeghri/awesome-os-setup/docs/README.md

   - `pre-commit run --all-files`

 - Generated docs:
+    - If you modify the README.md file, remember to modify it in the `docs` folder as well and adapt the paths.
-    A folder named `docs` contains the docs for generating the website with Jetbrains Writerside plugin.
+    - A folder named `docs` contains the docs for generating the website with Jetbrains Writerside plugin.
-    Writerside supports only one file named `README.md` that's why you will find other readme files like `unix_workflow/README_unix.md` instead of being named `unix_workflow/README.md`.
+    - Writerside supports only one file named `README.md`, that's why you will find other readme files like `unix_workflow/README_unix.md` instead of being named `unix_workflow/README.md`.
 -  Modifying dotfiles like `.zshrc`:
   - use `stow` to create symlinks to the dotfiles in your home directory as follows:
   - `cd docs/unix_workflow/` then ``stow -t $HOME -R dotfiles ``
-  - this will create symlinks to the dotfiles in your home directory: ``cd ~ && cat .zshrc``
+    - This will create symlinks to the dotfiles in your home directory: ``cd ~ && cat .zshrc``
-  - WARNING: Windows users can't open the dotfiles in their home directory with their text editor, you can only with the terminal or open them in the repo folder.
+  - WARNING: Windows users can't open the dotfiles in their home directory with their text editor, you can only do it with the terminal or open them in the repo folder.

 **Star History Chart**
 [![Star History Chart](https://api.star-history.com/svg?repos=aminedjeghri/awesomewindows11&type=Date)](https://star-history.com/#aminedjeghri/awesomewindows11&Date)